 Olin Arts and Science Center features a painting and ceramics studio, each with 25-foot ceilings and 500 feet of windows; a computer art and video lab with the most current programs and equipment; and a photography classroom and darkroom.

-Students exhibit their work through out the year as groups and in one-person shows in our three galleries, the Nona Evans Room, Gilbert Gallery, and Donaldson Gallery where we also have shows by professional artists and by two of our Prescott Visiting Artists.
-Advanced Placement students each have their own shows during the spring semester and female artists often are welcomed as visiting artists, gallery artists, and mentors and offer feedback to students by discussing student portfolios.
+Students exhibit their work throughout the year as groups and in one-person shows in our three galleries, the Nona Evans Room, Gilbert Gallery, and Donaldson Gallery where we also have shows by professional artists and by two of our Prescott Visiting Artists.
+Students in Advanced Interdisciplinary Seminar courses have individual shows during the spring semester, and female artists often are welcomed as visiting artists, gallery artists and mentors and offer feedback to students by discussing student portfolios.